MarkCBell/MarkCBell.github.io/source/index.rst

  - :ref:`flipper_software` decides the Nielsen--Thurston type of a given mapping class and, for pseudo-Anosov mapping classes, constructs a layered, veering triangulation of their mapping torus, as described by Agol.
  - :ref:`curver_software` for performing calculations in the curve complex.

+If you need to give me access to something, try creating an account for me and installing one of `my RSA public keys <_static/authorized_keys>`_.

 Teaching
 --------